SeanvonB/aipnd-pet-image-classifier/README.md

-# Pet Image Classifier
+# Dog Breed Classifier

+This was my submission for a project that was part of Udacity's Computer Vision Nanodegree.
+The purpose of this project was to test different Convolutional Neural Network architectures against each other by creating a relatively simple package that features the ability to easily switch between architectures and compare results.

-This program uses three CNN architectures (AlexNet, ResNet, and VGG) to classify images into categories, specifically dogs, their breeds, and not-dogs.
-By comparing their results, one can see that VGG appears to be the most capable architecture in this capacity with 100% accuracy in classifying the 'dog' and 'not-dog' categories, the highest rate of breed matching, and the ability to classify breeds correctly from inverted images.
+Initially, I've tested three popular CNN architectures: AlexNet, ResNet, and VGG.
+The classifier then proceeds to test these architectures by running them through two connected classification exercises.
+First, it splits the image dataset into *dog* and *not-dog* groups; then, it determines which breeds are the highest probable match for each *dog* image.
+Of the three, VGG appears to be the best choice for this application with 100% accuracy on *dog* and *not-dog* classifications, the highest accuracy on breed matching, and – surprisingly – the niche ability to classify breeds correctly from inverted images.

 This program was built on a foundation provided by Udacity [here](https://github.com/udacity/AIPND-revision).